centreon/centreon-documentation/versioned_docs/version-23.10/monitoring/basic-objects/contacts.md

 In Centreon, users can:

 - Receive [notifications](../../alerts-notifications/notif-configuration.md).
-- Log in to the Centreon web interface: each user has its own [rights](../../administration/access-control-lists.md) to connect to the web interface.
+- Log in to the Centreon web interface: each user has their own [rights](../../administration/access-control-lists.md) to connect to the web interface.
 - [Customize the use of Centreon](../../getting-started/interface.md):
   - Switch to dark mode.
   - Change the user interface language.